Paulineemu/VegCover/README.md

 📌 The code has been tested on a Windows machine and Python 3.10.

-# 🔧 How to Run the DemoHow to Run the Demo
+# 🔧 How to Run the Demo
 Follow these steps to set up and run demo.ipynb:

 ```